 is recorded on the balance sheet,

-an Australian Valuation Office (AVO) valuation of the property may be necessary.
+a valuation of the property by a qualified valuation service provider may be necessary.

 is a farm,

-an AVO valuation of livestock, plant and equipment, as well as the property itself, excluding the principal home and any exempt land, may be necessary.
+a valuation of livestock, plant and equipment, as well as the property itself, excluding the principal home and any exempt land, by a qualified valuation service provider may be necessary.

 the assessable value of the real estate is the value of the portion of the principal home and land that is used for commercial purposes.
 Any land in excess of the two hectares of adjacent land is assessable.
-An AVO valuation may be necessary.
+A valuation by a qualified valuation service provider may be necessary.

-an AVO valuation may be necessary if the property includes titles other than the principal home title.
+a valuation by a qualified valuation service provider may be necessary if the property includes titles other than the principal home title.